adrienharnay/ssr-starter-pack/README.md

 );
 ```

 Finally, the last pieces of the puzzle!
-Nothing fancy here, we are following the [React-router docs](https://reacttraining.com/react-router/) and using the appropriate router on each side.
+Nothing fancy here, we are following the [React-router docs](https://reacttraining.com/react-router/) and using the appropriate router for each side.

 ### CSS Modules working without FOUT

-We got JS covered, but what about CSS? _People using CSS in JS are laughing in the back of the room._ Well, we're using CSS Modules and we're not giving up this easy!
+We got JS covered, but what about CSS?
+If you ever tried using [style-loader](https://github.com/webpack-contrib/style-loader) in SSR, you will know it doesn't work on the server. _People using CSS in JS are laughing in the back of the room._ Well, we're using CSS Modules and we're not giving up this easy!

 The solution here is rather simple.
 We will use [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) on the server to bundle our CSS in a separate file, which will be requested by the HTML we send to our users.
-While we're at it, we should use [autoprefixer](https://github.com/postcss/autoprefixer) with a [.browserslistrc](https://github.com/ai/browserslist) to specify which browsers we want to support!
+While we're at it, we should use [autoprefixer](https://github.com/postcss/autoprefixer) with a [.browserslistrc](https://github.com/ai/browserslist) to make sure our CSS works on every browser we wish to support!

 [webpack.config.server.js](./webpack.config.server.js)
 ```js